tariq86/dotfiles/README.md

 # Tariq86's .dotfiles

 These are the dotfiles I use on my development machine(s).
-They are 99% identical to this repo's upstream ([mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles)), with a few minor tweaks and additions:
+They're pretty similar to this repo's upstream ([mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles)), with a few minor tweaks and additions:

-* Added SVN location to the bash prompt (similar to git)
 * Added VPNc indicator to the bash prompt
-* Minor tweaks to some of the settings
+* Minor tweaks to some of the settings to match my personal preferences

 ## Installation

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!
+**Warning:** Please read through these files to make sure you understand what they are all for or what they are doing.
+Some of the stuff is pretty opinionated, so you may want to fork and make changes. *I am not responsible for any issues or inconveniences you may experience as a result of using this repository.
+Use at your own risk!*

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/tariq86/dotfiles.git && cd dotfiles && source bootstrap.sh